On the Number of Degenerate Simplex Pivots: Computational experiments

 \section{Computational experiments}

 In this section we report some computational experiments that we conducted to evaluate the performance of the antistalling pivot rule when applied to actual linear programs.
+The code is now available at \url{https://github.com/kirill-kukharenko/antistalling}.

 For the implementation, we used the python package CyLP \cite{cylp} which wraps COIN-OR’s CLP solver \cite{coin-or} and provides tools for implementing a preferred pivot rule in python to substitute CLP’s built-in ones.
-For the tests, we used the benchmark Netlib LP dataset \cite{netlib} containing 93 LPs of diverse dimensions and sparsity.
+We used two different testsets of diverse dimensions and sparsity.
+The first one is the benchmark Netlib LP dataset \cite{netlib}, containing 108 LPs.
+The second one contains the root LPs of the benchmark set of MIPLIB 2017 \cite{miplib2027}, and is composed of 240 instances.
 All our experiments were conducted on a laptop with Intel Core i7-13700H 2.40GHz CPU and 32GB RAM.

-For each of the aforementioned LPs, we ran the simplex algorithm with our antistalling pivot rule, and in addition with other 5 well-known pivot rules (which \cite{cylp} provides implementations for).
-These are: \begin{itemize} \item Dantzig's rule: the entering variable is the one with the most negative reduced cost; \item Steepest edge: the entering variable is the one which yields a direction $z$ maximizing $\frac{-c^Tz}{||z||_1}$ (i.e., maximizing the improvement normalized according to the 1-norm); \item LIFO: the entering variable is the one that minimizes the number of iterations that have past since the variable left the basis; \item Most Frequent: the entering variable is the one that maximizes the number of times it was previously chosen as the entering variable; \item Bland's rule: the entering variable is the one with the lowest index. \end{itemize}
+For each of the aforementioned LPs, we ran the simplex algorithm with our antistalling pivot rule, and in addition with other 6 well-known pivot rules (which \cite{cylp} provides implementations for).
+These are: \begin{itemize} \item Dantzig's rule: the entering variable is the one with the most negative reduced cost; \item Steepest edge: the entering variable is the one which yields a direction $z$ maximizing $\frac{-c^Tz}{||z||_2}$ (i.e., maximizing the improvement normalized according to the 2-norm); \item LIFO: the entering variable is the one that minimizes the number of iterations that have past since the variable left the basis; \item Most Frequent: the entering variable is the one that maximizes the number of times it was previously chosen as the entering variable; \item Bland's rule: the entering variable is the one with the lowest index. \item Positive edge rule: the entering variable is selected with a heuristic that tries to identify non-degenerate pivots with high probability~\cite{raymond2010positive}. \end{itemize}